top of page

 Yurt II.
 1964

-The exhibition looks at these different threads of migration, and hosting.
-It explores the larger waves of movement, but also the micro-histories and encounters, friendships and love that often also make one move.
-Works from the 1960s form a significant part of the collection and therefore feature strongly in the exhibition.
-This period saw artists crafting a national artistic language that defined Kazakh identity in modern art.
-Their themes drew from local folklore, nomadic culture, daily rituals and celebrations while remaining open to global modernist influences, navigating both the pressures of Soviet restrictions and the rich, multi-religious artistic heritage of Central Asia, including Tengrism and Islamic art.
+The exhibition includes work by contemporary artists and reaches back to the 1940s, but is shaped most significantly by the 1960s.
+This period saw artists crafting a national artistic language that defined modern Kazakh identity, drawing from local folklore, nomadic culture, daily rituals and celebrations while remaining open to global modernist influences, navigating both the pressures of Soviet restrictions and the rich artistic heritage of Central Asia.

 Artists